devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-10-22/assignments.md

 - arg1 is a filename, arg2 is its mode
 - verify the right mode was used
 	- beware of the dog: 777 != 0777
+- check with `ls` you got it right

 ```
 $ ./touch myfile 0554